May 27, 2019

 Physically it will affect your mind.
 This isn’t speculation.
 It’s actually scientific.
 We now have studies by neurologists proving the physical effects of pornography on the brain.
 The habitual use of pornography literally lays down tracks within the brain.
 Investigate this for yourself in this resource, footnoted with additional sources you can learn from.

 There is much information, but consider: What is the basic message of pornography?
-That sex can be totally disconnected from love, from commitment, from morality, from responsibility.
+That sex can be totally disconnected from love, commitment, morality, and responsibility.

-Psychologically it will affect your mind.
-Dr. Victor Kline, clinical psychologist and expert on pornography, has seen four progressive effects upon young men and women:
+Psychologically, it will affect your mind.
+Dr. Victor Kline, a clinical psychologist and expert on pornography, has seen four progressive effects on young men and women:

-- The addiction effect.
-When people view pornography, they become addicted, much like addiction to a narcotic.
+When people view pornography, they become addicted, much like an addiction to a narcotic.
 Getting hooked, they keep coming back.

-- The desensitization effect.
-What used to shock, what used to be abhorrent, now becomes normal, even incest, or brutal rape, or injury to women.
+What used to shock, what used to be abhorrent, now becomes normal, even incest, brutal rape, or injury to women.
 Rap songs—a multi-million dollar record industry—talk about brutalizing women.
 People become desensitized.

-- The activation effect.
 The outcome is that the pornography viewer begins to act out these fantasies in life.
-A man comes home after reading pornography and urges his wife, even sometimes at her harm, to participate in sexually deviant behavior or tries to force that deviant behavior on someone else.
+A man comes home after reading pornography and urges his wife, even sometimes to her harm, to participate in sexually deviant behavior or tries to force that deviant behavior on someone else.